icesjs/github-hosts/README.md

 > sudo github-hosts -c
 ```

-If you use Windows OS, you could use the "Run As Administrator" item of context menu for cmd to get admin permission.
+If you are using Windows OS, you could use the "Run As Administrator" item of context menu for cmd to get admin permission.